Saturday, June 21, 2025

 Meditation:

-SPIRITUAL READING IS A WAY TO LEARN ABOUT GOD
+SPIRITUAL READING IS A WAY TO LEARN ABOUT GOD : PART ONE

 Getting to Know God Through Spiritual Reading